 - to examine whether deviations in multitasking trajectories reflect differential cognitive, social and academic outcomes, and

-- to determine the developmental changes (in childhood through adolescence) in activation of the prefrontal cortex during dual-task walking and relation to executive functions using functional near-infrared spectoscopy (in collaboration with Prof. Stephen Lord, Dr Jasmine Menant and Prof. Rhoshel Lenroot at Neuroscience Research Australia, Sydney).
+- to determine the developmental changes (in childhood through adolescence) in activation of the prefrontal cortex during dual-task walking and relation to executive functions using functional near-infrared spectoscopy (in collaboration with Prof. Stephen Lord and Dr Jasmine Menant at Neuroscience Research Australia, Sydney).

-Attentional demands of stepping, gait and postural control across genetic developmental disorders (collaborators: Dr Jasmine Menant, Prof Stephen Lord, A/Prof Melanie Porter).
+Attentional demands of stepping, gait and postural control across genetic developmental disorders (collaborators: Dr Jasmine Menant (Neura), Prof Stephen Lord (Neura), A/Prof Melanie Porter(Macquarie)).

 Children with compromised attention and executive functioning due to an underlying developmental disability may be especially compromised when required to prioritize attention during multitasking.
 For example, it is becoming increasingly clear that unique cognitive strengths and weaknesses appear to interact with motor performance to define cognitive-motor profiles across Williams syndrome and Down syndrome.

-By using sensitive dual-task paradigms that equate level of difficulty to ensure individuals are challenged at appropriate levels, the overarching purpose of this research program (funded by the Apex Foundation for Research into Intellectual Disability) is to examine the effect of manipulating modality and difficulty of secondary cognitive tasks on stepping, gait and postural control in genetic developmental disorders.
+By using sensitive dual-task paradigms that equate level of difficulty to ensure individuals are challenged at appropriate levels, the overarching purpose of this research program is to examine the effect of manipulating modality and difficulty of secondary cognitive tasks on stepping, gait and postural control in genetic developmental disorders.
 The core aims are threefold:

 - to examine the extent to which unique impairments in executive control and attention impact on whole-body control using sensitive dual-task paradigms from early childhood onwards,

-- to investigate the integration of sensory and attentional inputs for postural control across the developmental trajectory, and
+- to investigate the neural correlates (using structural DWI imaging and resting state fMRI) of attentional inputs for gait control across the developmental trajectory, and

-- to explore whether the unique strengths and weaknesses in the cognitive and behavioural profile map onto deficiencies in dual-task stepping, gait and postural control (i.e. to identify the unique executive control capacity required during motor performance).
+- to explore whether the unique strengths and weaknesses in the executive function profile map onto deficiencies in dual-task gait interference and their neural correlates.